SMA Type 3 – Looking after your child who has had a recent diagnosis

 You should be given time to ask questions at every appointment with your child’s team and then jointly, with the team, decide what support and care is best for your child.

-Your child’s physiotherapist is likely to suggest an individualised exercise programme so that your child can work on their strength, endurance, flexibility and balance.
-It will include exercises to maintain the flexibility of their joints – especially ankles and knees.
-Your child may be given supportive splints to help with this.
+Your child’s physiotherapist should suggest an individualised exercise programme so that your child can work on their strength, endurance, flexibility and balance.
+It will include exercises to help maintain a good range of motion of their joints – especially ankles and knees.
+Your child may be given supportive splints to be used during the day or night to help with this.
+These may also be prescribed to help with walking.
 The programme will be built around any physical challenges they are having and what activities they would like to be able to do.

 If your child is having difficulty with walking and keeping up or is too old or too big for a buggy, a lightweight wheelchair may be helpful and improve independence.
 You can discuss what options there might be with your physiotherapist (physio) or occupational therapist (OT).